Steve Mortimer: Coaching career

 Mortimer played under four coaches during his 13 seasons at Canterbury.
-His enterprising and brilliant style of football was encouraged and enhanced under the coaching of Malcolm Clift and Ted Glossop.
-Mortimer's style was reined in during the "Wozzaball" era under Warren Ryan between 1984 and 1987.
-Mortimer and Ryan often clashed but through all of that they formed one of the most successful coach-captain combinations winning two Premierships and runners-up another year during Ryan's four years at Canterbury, which Mortimer was captain for all that period except the first half of the 1984 season.
-Mortimer's performance in the 1985 Grand Final was one of his finest tactical efforts where he followed Ryan's game plan to a tee with the Mortimer's kicking game with his bombs into the ingoal area too much for the St. George Dragons to handle.
+Coaches Malcolm Clift and Ted Glossop encouraged him to develop his personal style of playing, while Warren Ryan often clashed with Mortimer.
+Despite this, they went on to win two Premierships and a runner-up during Ryan's four years at Canterbury from 1984-87.
+Mortimer was captain for this entire period except the first half of the 1984 season.
+Mortimer's performance in the 1985 Grand Final against the St. George Dragons showcased the success of their working relationship, with the Mortimer's ingoal bombs an execution of Ryan's coaching.

 Mortimer's final year at Canterbury was under the coaching of Phil Gould where he stood down from the captaincy after Round 5.
-Mortimer's performances on the field were vintage but a virus and broken wrist cut his appearances to just 14 and also played 5 games as a fresh replacement.
-The NSWRL allowed teams for the first time outside of semi-finals to have fresh reserves for club matches and Gould utilised Mortimer when he returned from a virus to great effect including one match and his only time against Allan Langer where in 31 minutes Mortimer turned a club match against Brisbane Broncos on its head to win Man of the Match.
-He broke his wrist in the second last round but was fit enough to be a reserve in the Grand Final victory against Balmain Tigers.
-Fittingly Mortimer was the last player to touch the ball in a dash from dummy half.
+Mortimer's performances on the field were vintage but a virus and broken wrist cut his appearances down to 14.
+He also played 5 games as a fresh replacement.
+For the first time, the NSWRL allowed teams outside of semi-finals to have fresh reserves for club matches and Gould utilised Mortimer when he recovered from the virus to great effect, including his only match against Allan Langer, where in 31 minutes Mortimer flipped a club match against Brisbane Broncos win Man of the Match.
+He broke his wrist in the penultimate round but was fit enough to be a reserve in the Grand Final victory against Balmain Tigers.

 Administration

 The Bulldogs' salary cap crisis in 2002 saw Mortimer return to the club to save them from trouble.
 He led from the front with the passion and dedication he displayed on the field.
 The Bulldogs emerged from the dramas with flying colours for the 2003 season.
 They fell one game short of the Grand Final but the signs were there for a big 2004.
 Further dramas in the pre-season saw Mortimer stand down as chief executive officer but the foundations he put in place and the players he helped recruit saw Canterbury under the coaching of Steve Folkes win their 8th Premiership.

-Mortimer will be remembered as one of the all-time great halfbacks, a player who brought the passion into the State of Origin for New South Wales, a great captain for his state and country and a great ambassador for the sport of rugby league on and off the field.